manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Ignoring_stop-words.md

 <!-- end -->

 <!-- example stopwords 2 -->
-If you need to use stop words for multiple languages you should list all their aliases, separated with commas:
+If you need to use stop words for multiple languages you should list all their aliases, separated with commas (in RT mode) or spaces (plain mode):

 <!-- intro -->